ecmwf/metview-python/docs/api/data_toc.rst

       - Creates a new :class:`Geopoints` set

     * - :func:`db_info`
-      - Returns a string of the database from the given :class:`Geopoints`.
+      - Returns the database description from a :class:`Geopoints`

     * - :func:`levels`
-      - Returns a list/vector of heights from the given :class:`Geopoints`.
+      - Returns the levels from a :class:`Geopoints`

     * - :func:`metadata`
-      - Returns a metadata definition from the given :class:`Geopoints`.
+      - Returns metadata from a :class:`Geopoints`

     * - :func:`polar_vector`
       - Combines two 1-parameter :class:`Geopoints` variables into polar vector style

     * - :func:`remove_duplicates`
-      - Removes geopoint duplicates
+      - Removes duplicates from a :class:`Geopoints`

     * - :func:`remove_missing_latlons`
-      - Copies a set of :class:`Geopoints`, removing missing lat/lons
+      - Removing missing lat/lons form a :class:`Geopoints`

     * - :func:`remove_missing_values`
-      - Copies a set of :class:`Geopoints`, removing missing values
+      - Removes missing values from a :class:`Geopoints`

     * - :func:`set_dates`
       - Sets the date column in the :class:`Geopoints` variable.